allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 Marathon uses [Zookeeper](https://zookeeper.apache.org/)
 as it's primary data storage.
 Zookeeper is a key value store focused more on data consistency then availability.
-One of the disadvantages of Zookeeper is it doesn’t work well with huge objects.
+One of the disadvantages of Zookeeper is that it doesn’t work well with huge objects.
 If stored objects are getting bigger, writes take more time.
 By default, a stored entry must fit in 1MB.
 Unfortunately Marathon data layout does not fit well with this constraint.
 Marathon saves